CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-4.md

 1. From SMART Desktop Select **Conservation Area \> Configurable model \> *'Name of model'***.
 1. Click edit to inspect the categories and attributes associated with the model
 1. Check to make sure the SMART Mobile settings follow what you see below by selecting **'Field Data-\>CyberTracker Classic-\>CyberTracker Properties'** in SMART.
-1. Kiosk Mode on or off as per choice made in Section 4.1 above
+1. Kiosk Mode on or off as per choice made above
 1. Track Timer can be between 3 and 10 secs
 1. Set GMT/UTC time offset for your location
 1. If you make any edits to the settings, make sure to select **Save**